What We Believe

 CFC's Vision Statement: Glorifying God by Making Disciples of All People

-- That the Holy Spirit, the Third Person of the Godhead, the source and power of all acceptable worship and service, and infallible interpreter of the infallible Word, the One ever present to testify of Christ, regenerates and indwells all true believers, seals them unto the day of redemption, baptizes them into the one body of Christ, and seeks to occupy them with Christ and not with themselves nor with their own experiences.
+• That the Holy Spirit, the Third Person of the Godhead (the source and power of all acceptable worship and service, the infallible interpreter of the infallible Word, and the One ever-present to testify of Christ), regenerates and indwells all true believers, seals them unto the day of redemption, baptizes them into the one body of Christ, and seeks to occupy them with Christ and not with themselves nor with their own experiences.
 Jn.
-16:7-15; I Cor.
-2:10-14; Jn.
-15:26; Tit.
-3:5; I Cor.
-6:19; Rom.
-8:9; Eph.
-4:30; 1:13; Jn.
-6:14.
+6:14, 15:26, and 16:7-15; I Cor.
+2:10-14, 6:19; Tit.
+3:5; Rom.
+8:9; and Eph.
+1:13, 4:30.

-- That man was originally created in the image of God, with distinction – male and female – He created them after the likeness of God, and that man fell through sin, and as a consequence of his sin, lost his spiritual life, becoming dead in trespasses and sins, and that he became subject to the power of the devil.
-That his spiritual death, or total depravity, has been transmitted to the entire human race of man, the Man Christ Jesus alone excepted, and hence, that every person is born into the world with a nature that possesses no spark of divine life, but is essentially and unchangeably sinful apart from divine grace.
-That instituting procreation for mankind, God established marriage as a lifelong, exclusive relationship between one man and one woman, illustrating the mysterious and loyal union between Christ and His bride, the church; and that all intimate sexual activity outside the marriage relationship, whether heterosexual, homosexual, or otherwise, is immoral and therefore sin.
-As God created the human race with such purpose and distinction, all conduct with the intent to adopt a gender other than one’s birth gender is immoral and therefore sin.
-Gen. 1:27; 2:18-25; Deut.
+• That man was originally created in the image of God with distinctions (male and female) and that God created them after the likeness of Himself.
+That man fell through sin, and as a consequence of his sin, lost his spiritual life, becoming dead in trespasses and sins, and that he became subject to the power of the devil.
+That his spiritual death, or total depravity, has been transmitted to the entire human race of man, the Man Christ Jesus alone excepted, and hence, that every person is born into the world with a nature that possesses no spark of divine life, but rather is essentially and unchangeably sinful apart from divine grace.
+That instituting procreation for mankind, God established marriage as a lifelong, exclusive relationship between one man and one woman, illustrating the mysterious and loyal union between Christ and His bride, the church.
+That all intimate sexual activity outside of the marriage relationship (whether heterosexual, homosexual, or otherwise) is immoral and, therefore, sin.
+That since God created the human race with such purpose and distinction, all conduct with the intent to adopt a gender other than one’s birth gender is immoral and, therefore, sin.
+Gen. 1:27, 2:18-25; Deut.
 22:5; Psa.
 14:1-3, 51:5; Jer.
 17:9; John 3:6, 6:53; Matt.
 19:3-5; Rom.
-1:18-31, 3:10-19, 8:6-8; 1 Cor.
-6:9-10; Eph.
+1:18-31, 3:10-19, 8:6-8; I Cor.
+6:9-10; and Eph.
 2:1-3, 5:21-33.

-- That the Church is composed of all those who truly believe on the Lord Jesus Christ as Savior.
-It is the body and bride of Christ.
-That every believer is baptized into the body of Christ by the Holy Spirit, whether Jew or Gentile, and thus being members of one another we are responsible to keep the unity of the Spirit in the bond of peace, rising above all sectarian prejudices and denominational bigotry, loving one another with a pure heart fervently.
+• That the Church is composed of all those who truly believe on the Lord Jesus Christ as Savior and that the Church is the body and bride of Christ.
+That every believer is baptized into the body of Christ by the Holy Spirit, whether Jew or Gentile, and thus being members of one another we are responsible to keep the unity of the Spirit in the bond of peace, rising above all sectarian prejudices and denominational bigotry and loving one another with a pure heart fervently.
 Eph.
-1:22, 23, 2:19-22; I Cor.
-12:12-27, 1:10; Eph.
-4:3-6; Phil.
-2:1-5; Gal.
+1:22-23, 2:19-22, 4:3-6; I Cor.
+1:10, 12:12-27; Philippians 2:1-5; and Gal.
 5:13-14.

-- That the mission of the people of God in this age is the evangelizing of the world and discipling those who know Jesus Christ as Savior.
+• That the mission of the people of God in this age is the evangelizing of the world and discipling those who know Jesus Christ as Savior.
 Matt.
-28:19-20; II Tim.
+28:19-20; and II Tim.
 2:2.

 See our CORE VALUES.